Suburbanization: United States

-Post–World War II economic expansion in the United States brought an increase in suburbanization, when soldiers returned home from war to reside in houses outside of the city.
-During this time America had a prosperous postwar economy, which resulted in more available leisure time and an increased priority in creating a family unit.
+Post–World War II economic expansion in the United States included a sudden boom in housing construction as developers raced to address housing shortages across the country.
+As veterans returned from war, their GI Bill benefits made it especially easy to buy homes in these new, cost-efficient neighborhoods, populating them quickly with young couples and new families.
+These new neighborhoods were outside the inner city suburbs.
+This movement away from the inner city to new outer suburbs spawned new "minicites" which has served as smaller centers of economic activity.
+Racially discriminatory housing policies in many areas prevented people of color from buying homes in the new suburbs, making them largely white-dominated spaces.
+The nationwide mass migration of white homeowners into the suburbs became known as "white flight".
 Throughout the years, the desire to separate work life and home life has grown, causing an increase in suburban populations.

 Suburbs are often built around certain industries such as restaurants, shopping, and entertainment, which allows suburban residents to travel less and interact more within the suburban area.
-Suburbs in the United States have also evolved through advances in technology, which allows for more opportunities in remote work rather than commuting.

 In the early 21st century, the spread of communication services, such as broadband, e-mail, and practical home video conferencing, have enabled more people to work from home rather than commuting.
-This can occur either in the city or in the suburbs, thus giving the suburbs the same advantages, information. and supplies as centralized businesses had.
+Increased connectivity and digitization of office-based work, especially in response to the COVID-19 pandemic, have improved the ability for suburban residents to work from home.

 Similarly, the rise of modern delivery logistics in postal services, which take advantage of computerization and the availability of efficient transportation networks, also eliminates some of the advantages that were once to be had from having a business located in the city.
 Industrial, warehousing, and factory land uses have also moved to suburban areas.
-This removes the need for company headquarters to be within a quick courier distance of the warehouses and ports.
+This removes the need for company headquarters to be within a quick courier distance of warehouses and ports.
 Urban areas often suffer from traffic congestion, which creates extra driver costs for the company that may have otherwise been reduced if they were located in a suburban area near a highway instead.
-As with residential, lower property taxes and low land prices encourage selling industrial land for profitable brownfield redevelopment.
+Lower property taxes and low land prices encourage selling industrial land for profitable brownfield redevelopment.